-Alcantara is an Italian-made synthetic fabric that is durable and feels like suede.
+Alcantara is an Italian-made synthetic material that is durable and feels like suede.
 Alcantara has a soft, suede-like microfiber pile and is renowned for its unmatched durability.
 Alcantara is commonly used in car interiors such as Alcantara car seats or Alcantara steering wheel covers.

 What is Alcantara made of?